CultivateHQ/cultivateHQ.com/source/posts/2015-08-28-conman-phoenix.md

   end
   ```

-2. Run `mix deps.get` to pull the code and then add the following to the `lib/conman_data/endpoint.ex` file just above the call to `plug ConmanData.Router`
+2. Run `mix deps.get` to pull the code and then add the following to the `lib/conman_data/endpoint.ex` file just above the call to `plug ConmanData.Router`.

   ```elixir
   plug CORSPlug